Ouranosinc/scen_workflow_afr/README.md

 ### v1.3.0

 Implemented features:
-- added the option 'opt_map_quantiles' to generate maps for specific percentiles, in addition of the mean;
+- added the option 'opt_map_centiles' to generate maps for specific percentiles, in addition of the mean;
-- added the option 'opt_calib_quantiles' to specify quantiles that are specific to calibration plots;
+- added the option 'opt_bias_centiles' to specify centiles that are specific to bias adjustment plots;
-- renamed the option 'stat_quantiles' to 'opt_stat_quantiles';
+- renamed the option 'stat_centiles' to 'opt_stat_centiles';
 - added the option 'opt_map_delta' to enable/disable the generation of delta heat maps;
 - made the 4th argument of index 'drydurtot' (minimum daily precipitation amount to consider) optional when the first argument is 'tot' (total mode);